Here's a plot of the Dow Jones Industrials Average from 1900 to 2021.

 Here's the plot.

 Many well-known trends are clearly shown in the above plot.
 Things were great during the roaring 20's followed by the stock market crash in 1929 and the ensuing Great Depression.
 It is generally acknowledged that World War II brought an end to the Great Depression, but what we see here is that the robust recovery didn't really get underway until the mid-1950's.
 That boom lasted until the mid-1960's, when the war in Vietnam and unrest at home took a toll on the economy.
 The slump from 1965 to 1980 was almost as severe, although not as precipitous, as the Great Depression.
 The Reagan-era boom started in the early 1980's and continued through the 1990's cultimating in the dot-com bubble that burst near the turn of the 21st century.
-After the dot-com bust, we had a minor boom (mainly in the energy sector) followed by the dramatic decline of the past year.
-Currently the normalized index is about 1.15, which suggests that the economy is still about 15% inflated from where its long-term average suggests it should be.
+After the dot-com bust, we had a minor boom (mainly in the energy sector) followed by the dramatic decline of 2008.
+During the Obama and the Trump years, the market improved steadily.
+At the far right we can see the sharp dip caused by the Covid-19 pandemic followed by a recovery that we are currently in.
+Whether that recovery lasts or not is yet to be seen.
+Currently the normalized index is about 3.00, which suggests that the economy might be significantly inflated from where its long-term average suggests it should be.

 To answer my original question, it does indeed seem that the decline in 2008 was the worst since the Great Depression---in both magnitude and speed.
-But, we have a long way to go before we can say that it rivals the Great Depression in greatness.
-And, we probably haven't hit the bottom yet.
+But, it looks like we recovered from it much more quickly than we did from the Great Depression.

 Finally, for those who want to see a semi-log plot of the normalized returns,